 Question - Can I drive my snowmobile or ATV on the streets?

-Snowmobiles and ATVs are permitted to be operated within the city limits only from the residence of the registered owner to the city limits, taking the
+Snowmobiles and ATVs are permitted to be operated within the city limits only from the residence of the registered owner to the trail, taking the

 shortest route practicable.

 Question - What do I do with my lawn and brush debris?